 4. Read Reviews

-Reviews help you know how to choose the best hotels for you by discovering from the unfiltered experiences of other travelers what the hotel is REALLY like.
+Reviews help you know how to choose the best hotels for you and even how to choose the best hotel room by discovering from the unfiltered experiences of other travelers what the hotel is REALLY like.

 When you read reviews, there are several things to think about.

-Read negative reviews.
 People tend to be motivated to write a review when they are very happy or when they are very upset about something that happened.
-Read the positive ones too, of course, as you can tell from these what kinds of facilities there are and what to expect on a good day, but you can learn even more from the negative reviews, because these tell you the flaws, when expectations were not met and when problems happened.
+Read the positive ones too, of course, as you can tell from these what kinds of facilities there are and what to expect on a good day, but you can learn even more from the negative reviews, because these tell you the flaws, when expectations were not met, and when problems happened.

 Keep an eye out for someone who had one very bad experience that was due to their expectations.
 I often have different expectations and that incident wouldn’t bother me at all.